miwalol/docs/docs/auth/oauth2.md

 description: Learn how to authenticate with the API using OAuth2.
 ---

-OAuth2 apps are used to authenticate with the API.
+OAuth2 clients are used to authenticate with the API.
 They are used to generate access tokens which are used to authenticate requests to the API.

 :::info